EngageDC/dirt/README.md

 	$ dirt database:dump [-i|--import] dev|staging

 ## Setting up a staging server
-We run Centos 6.5 on our staging server, but Dirt should be easily adoptable to other systems as well.
+We run Centos 6.5 on our staging server, but dirt should be easily adoptable to other systems as well.
 This is what dirt expects:

 * SSH users are expected to have passwordless `sudo` access, so Apache can be reloaded and vhost files can be created.
 * Deployed websites are stored in `/var/www/sites/`
 * Apache vhost config files are created on a per-website basis and are stored in `/etc/httpd/sites-enabled`
-* Dirt users should have access to a MySQL account that allows creation of databases and users
+* dirt users should have access to a MySQL account that allows creation of databases and users

 ## Assumptions
-As mentioned in the introduction, Dirt is opinionated to some extend.
+As mentioned in the introduction, dirt is opinionated to some extend.
 This is some of the assumptions we make:

 * Staging server is running Apache (An apache vhost config file is created)
 * Default database server is MySQL